 The year 2021 witnessed the amendment of the internal regulations of the trade unions83, which consisted of issuing a statute for the General Federation, which created two important files for workers: the social insurance file, and the occupational health and safety file.
 The system also expanded the powers of the Federation President and his deputy through the addition to Article (23) during the period in which the elections are held until the date of the Ordinary General Conference.
-The Elections Supervisory

-79 The proposed amendments to the Law of the Engineers Association are: abolishing additional fees for engineers, reducing the age for candidacy for the position of president, vice president, subcommittees and various bodies, introducing the profession practice exam, and other amendments that can be found on the official page of the association.www.jea.org. jo/Default/Ar
+The Elections Supervisory Committee was also granted a postponement of the polling process for a period not exceeding a year in the event of force majeure circumstances that were not identified, but were left to be determined at the discretion of the Elections Committee.
+The unified system of trade unions, which confiscated the right of workers to approve their regulations, was also and various bodies, introducing the profession practice exam, and other amendments that can be found on the official page of the association.www.jea.org. jo/Default/Ar